Single Step Income Statement Definition

-- It lacks information about gross margin and operating margin data making it difficult to identify the source of most expenses which will make it further difficult to make any future projections.
+- It lacks information about gross margin and operating margin data.
+Hence making it difficult to identify the source of most expenses, which will make it further difficult to make any future projections.

 - It does not differentiate between primary activities, i.e., its core activities and non-core activities.
 It treats them the same way, which may lead to misunderstanding.

-- The single-step format is not the most commonly used as it lacks many features of information which are essential to reach a conclusion, for example, it lacks subsets of information within the statement such as gross margin or expenses breakdowns and their specific nature.
+- The single-step format is not the most commonly used as it lacks many features of information, which are essential to conclude.
+For example, it lacks subsets of information within the statement, such as gross margin or expenses breakdowns and their specific nature.

-The single-step income statement is best suitable for organizations and individuals who are not very humongous in size and the information is required to be presented in a simple way.
+The single-step income statement is best suitable for organizations and individuals who are not very humongous in size.
+Also, if they require the presentation of information in a simple manner.
 However, managers use this method of reporting for internal use in single departments and company divisions to analyze a company’s performance and set the budget for future periods.
-Also, some companies (even some huge ones) present it as part of their annual accounts along with other detailed statements so the person who wants the data to be presented in this form can also have it.
+Also, some companies (even some huge ones) present it as part of their annual accounts with other statements in detail.
+Hence, the person who wants the data to be presented in this form can also have it.

-This has been a guide to Single Step Income Statement.
+This article has been a guide to Single Step Income Statement.
 Here we discuss the format to prepare the single-step income statement along with examples & explanation.
 You can learn more from the following articles –